When you are applying for a job, employers will check your online profile to:

 If you are sharing personal information online:

-- don’t panic if some content you don’t like ends up in the public domain.
+- balance the content.
+Don’t panic if some content you don’t like ends up in the public domain.
 If you can’t remove the content, balance it out with other more positive and professional online information about you.

 Tip: LinkedIn is a professional networking site not a social media site.